siobyrne/young-dressage-horse-program-analysis/README.md

 Questions, comments, corrections, or suggestions for further areas of exploration are welcome—[contact me by email](byrne.sio@gmail.com).

 ## Data Acquisition and Cleaning
 The current format of the competition for all divisions (4/5/6/7 Year Old, Developing Prix St. Georges, and Developing Grand Prix) involves two rounds, with round one counting for 40% of the overall score, and round two counting for 60% of the overall score.
 Overall scores determine the final placings.
+For the Young Horse divisions, 4 Year Olds ride the USEF Four Year Old test both times—in early years of the championships, round one was optional, and final placings were based solely on round two.
+The FEI 5 and 6 Year Olds ride the Preliminary test in round one, and the Final test in round two.
+Developing Prix St. Georges horses ride the FEI Prix St. Georges in round one, and the USEF Developing Prix St. Georges test in round two.
+Developing Grand Prix horses ride the FEI Intermediate-2 test in round one, and the USEF Developing Grand Prix test in round two.

-To further complicate matters, early years of this program invited more horses to participate, and held both Final and Consolation Final rounds.
+To complicate matters, early years of this program invited more horses to participate, and held both Final and Consolation Final rounds.
 To simplify this analysis, I did not include any Consolation Final results.

 For more recent years of the competition (2021-2023), the competition software system [Equestrian Hub](www.equestrian-hub.com) has automatically calculated these placings, which made it easy to obtain the data.
 For prior years, varying levels of detective work were required.
 I was able to find official overall placing records for some years on the United States Equestrian Federation (USEF) [website](www.usef.org/), but not all were available.
 For the years that had only the scores from each class available, I wrote a small program in Python to take each individual round of scores, and calculate the overall score using the 40/60 formula (available in the 'resources' folder for this project).
 While I have endeavored to do this without error, the lack of official overall rankings to compare to means that there may be errors involved as to exact overall placings of some horses.
 If you come across an error, [please contact me](byrne.sio@gmail.com) and I will make the correction.